-Windows 8.1 offers new opportunities to create, distribute, and monetize games.
-Learn about porting your game and preparing a game for the Windows Store.
+Windows 10 Insider Preview offers new opportunities to create, distribute, and monetize games.
+Learn about porting and publishing your game.

 - Prepare your Windows game for publishing

 - Port from DirectX 9 to Windows Store